Transfer case: Types

-Transfer cases used on "part-time" four-wheel-drive off-road vehicles such as trucks, truggies, rock-crawling vehicles and some military vehicles generally allow the driver to select 2WD or 4WD, as well as high or low gear ranges.
-Those used in sports cars and performance sedans are usually "transparent" to the driver; there is no shifter or select lever.
+Transfer cases used on "part-time" four-wheel-drive off-road vehicles such as trucks and some specialty military vehicles generally allow the driver to select 2WD or 4WD, as well as high or low gear ranges.
+Automated versions used in sports cars and performance sedans are usually "transparent" to the driver; there is no shifter or select lever.

 Drive types

 Gear-driven

 There are two different types of internal power-transfer mechanisms found in most transfer cases.
 Gear-driven transfer cases use sets of gears to drive either the front or both the front and rear driveshafts.
 These are generally strong, heavy units that are used in large trucks, but there are currently several gear drive cases in production for passenger cars.

 Chain-driven

 Chain-driven transfer cases use a chain to drive most often only one axle but can drive both axles.
 Chain-driven transfer cases are quieter and lighter than gear-driven ones.
 They are used in vehicles such as compact trucks, full-size trucks, Jeeps, and SUVs.
 Some off-road driving enthusiasts modify their vehicles to use gear-driven transfer cases, accepting the additional weight and noise to gain the extra strength they generally provide.